thh32/consort/README.md

 * Defined trimming length for forward and reverse reads
 * Number of mismatches to allow in the barcode
 * Prevalence and abundance cut-off for filtering (an RSV must have [abundance] reads assigned to it within [prevalence] percentage of the samples); the default is 0.0% prevalence and 25 reads based on the rationale of removing spurious ASVs
 * A reference file containing the 16s rRNA sequences for each member of your consortium must be provided in FASTA format.
-We provide reference files for both the OligoMM10 and OligoMM12 minimal consortiums within the `Reference_files/` folder (https://www.nature.com/articles/nmicrobiol2016215).
-Each reference file must include the full lineage of each consortium member in the FASTA header as shown in the example below;
+We provide reference files for the OligoMM12 minimal consortium within the `Reference_files/` folder (https://www.nature.com/articles/nmicrobiol2016215).
+Custom reference file must include the full lineage of each consortium member in the FASTA header as shown in the example below;
 ```
 >Bacteria;Verrucomicrobia;Verrucomicrobiae;Verrucomicrobiales;Akkermansiaceae;Akkermansia;Akkermansia_muciniphila_strain_YL44
 AGAGTTTGATTCTGGCTCAGAACGAACGCTGGCGGCGTGGATAAGACATGCAAGTCGAACGGGAGAATTG...